 Other resources related to laws and policies

-Laws, policies, standards, and guidelines all play roles in fostering an inclusive environment.
-Many higher education institutions have implemented policies requiring that websites, and in some cases all information technology, be accessible.
-Other institutions have faced legal action in the form of resolutions or lawsuits.
+Some higher education institutions have faced legal action in the form of resolutions or lawsuits related to their IT accessibility.
 The following pages were developed in order to organize this information so that we and other institutions might learn from it and apply it to our own accessibility efforts.

 - Resolution agreements and lawsuits